bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 - This will be done in a rolling fashion over the course of 1 month.
 - The login nodes must be rebooted which we will do with a break of 2 days (one node will remain running).

+## Unification of Mass Data Mounts

+!!! note

+    :construction: This task is currently being planned.
+    No schedule has been fixed yet. :construction:

+- To harmonize the mount options with HPC 4 Clinic, the mount location of `/fast` must be changed to `/data/gpfs-1`.
+- We will start by creating a symlink from `/data/gpfs-1` to `/fast`.
+- To do this properly, a full reboot will be required.
+- We will keep around a symlink from `/fast` to `/data/gpfs-1` for some time during a migration phase.

 # Previous Maintenance Windows

 ## Switch update, Location Flip of med-login2 and med-transfer1